AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_integration_report_phase_1.md

 #### **Phase 1 :** Single rig integration
 The goal of this phase is to develop all component required to running Bonsai during one session.
+Perhaps break down this phase in chunks.
+- Hardware abstraction
+- Dependencies.
+- ONce we have all details on each sub-items.
+-
   - Saving data.
 We will determine output file formats in agreement with key stakeholders.
+(Jerome, Doug, Josh, Daniel K, Corbett)

+  - Add bidirectional messaging and control from Bonsai to WSE (Ross)
+    - so it can return status to the WSE
+    - Ready, displaying stimulus, stimulus completed (with completion codes)
+    - Strategy to share control of digital lines between bonsai and MPE code.
+Water calibration?
+Flushing the line?
     - Add the ability to start a Bonsai stimulus session from the WSE
-  - Add messaging from Bonsai so it can return status to the WSE
-    - Ready, displaying stimulus, stimulus completed (with completion codes)
-  - Add capability to Bonsai so it can push stimulus status messages to the BehaviorMon service
+  - Add capability to Bonsai so it can push stimulus status messages to the BehaviorMon service (ross)
     - Session started, encoder count, rewards issued, passes, fails etc.
   - Generate template workflows for a variety of stimuli.
+(Jerome, Daniel M.)
+    - Natural movies workflow with different resolution.
+    - CLosed-loop wheel to stim workflow.
   - System to manage binary dependencies of stimuli.
-  - Interaction with BehaviorMon.
+(Martin, Colin, Ross)

+  - Implement digital encode for wheel (Quinn, Arielle, Ross)

-  - Additional Hardware Interfaces:
+  - Additional Hardware Interfaces: (Ross, Arielle)

   - Implement DAQ digital input
     - Enhanced encoder
   - Finalize faithful replicate of the detection of change task with a bonsai workflow (trial logic, abort logic,...): This will be our key test bench workflow.
+(Doug, Corbett)
+  - Benchmark to test that a rig is performing (Jerome)
+  - Benchmark to test that a workflow works appriopriately with wrapping and timing.
+(Jerome)

 #### **Phase 2 :** Cluster integration
 The goal of this phase is to develop all external dependencies and implement full pipeline integration (data processing anda analysis).
 In particular, this step is meant to handle our legacy dependency on pkl files.